Pseudopathology vs Pathology vs Taphonomy and the Buikstra-Ubelaker Inventory

 Pseudopathology is the umbrella term for postmortem modifications of bone that are not taphonomic (environmental) but are the result of specific biological or mechanical agents acting on the bone after death.
 The distinction matters because pseudopathology can mimic antemortem pathology or perimortem trauma, leading to incorrect conclusions about cause and manner of death.

 Postmortem dry-bone fractures are the most common pseudopathological finding.
 When bone has lost its organic collagen fraction through decomposition, it becomes brittle and fractures with characteristic sharp, angular, right-angle edges.
 The fracture surface is typically lighter in colour than the weathered outer surface (fresh break).
 The fracture pattern shows no associated bleeding, no callus, no periosteal reaction, and no bone spalling at the fracture margin.
-These features distinguish postmortem dry fractures from perimortem fractures (which occur when the bone still has its green, collagen-rich properties and fracture differently: with a smooth, curved fracture surface, bone flakes or spalling, and a fracture colour similar to the adjacent weathered surface) and from antemortem healed fractures (which show callus).
+These features distinguish postmortem dry fractures from perimortem fractures (which occur when the bone still has its green, collagen-rich properties and fracture differently: with a smooth, curved fracture surface, bone flakes or spalling, and a fracture colour similar to the adjacent weathered surface, the same green-bone signature analysed in thermal trauma cases) and from antemortem healed fractures (which show callus).
 However, the boundary between perimortem and early postmortem fracture can be narrow in practice: in a warm-climate burial, bone may lose its green properties within weeks to months.
 The 2015 Nakhon Ratchasima case in Thailand, where perimortem and early postmortem rib fractures were confused in initial assessment, illustrates this boundary problem.

 Rodent gnawing produces a set of characteristic marks on bone: parallel grooves in pairs or sets, with a channel width corresponding to the incisor width of the species involved, running across the long axis of the bone or at an oblique angle, often clustered at the ends of elements (epiphyses and metaphyses, which are softer and more accessible).
 The groove edges are smooth-walled, with a flat floor (from the chisel action of rodent incisors), and no burning, no residue, and no associated tissue remains.
 The distinction from cut marks is that cut marks have a more variable spacing, a V-shaped cross-section (from the knife edge), typically a consistent orientation related to the body surface being reflected or the limb being disarticulated, and are more likely to cluster near muscle attachment ridges or joint margins.
 Turner and Turner (1999) and White (1992) systematised the criteria for distinguishing rodent gnawing, carnivore gnawing, and cut marks.
 In Indian forensic casework, porcupine gnawing (Hystrix indica, the Indian crested porcupine) produces distinctive large parallel channels and is documented in rural recovery cases in northern India, having been initially misidentified as tool marks in at least two published case reports from the CFSL.